 Somehow I knew that I would be visiting Senad regularly in the years to come, and, after we met, I would often take a 20-minute bike ride to go and sit with Senad on his terrace where we shared stories of war, love, and so on.

-I found out that he returned to his native Potočari because according to him: “there is nothing more beautiful than to see the loving hills of Srebrenica every morning.”
+I found out that he returned to his native Potočari because: “there is nothing more beautiful than to see the loving hills of Srebrenica every morning.”
 One unavoidable topic of conversation that always arises involves various varieties of raspberries, pesticides and irrigation methods.
 This is because Senad and his colleague Radenko started a now booming business growing raspberries in the region.
 He is now regarded as a positive example to farmers, politicians and even advocates of ethno-national division.

 He describes himself as a great fighter for life.
 When asked what he means by this, he adds, “I’m a fighter for interpersonal and peer relations.”